Ballarat International Foto Biennale: History

-Organisation
+Program and impact

-BIFB comprises two major exhibition programs including the Core Program, curated biennale exhibition of 20 leading Australian and international photographic artists, presented in eight heritage buildings in Ballarat.
-The Core Program is complemented by an open entry Fringe Program, a city-wide presentation of over 200 artists staged in more than 80 venues including cafes and galleries, throughout project spaces, and across public sites.
+The Ballarat International Foto Biennale features a curated 'Core Program' of leading Australian and international photographic artists, presented in prominent landmark buildings throughout Ballarat including the Ballarat Mining Exchange, the Ballarat Town Hall and the Art Gallery of Ballarat.
+This Core Program is complemented by a community access 'Open Program', a city-wide presentation of over 200 artists staged in more than 80 venues including cafes and galleries, project spaces, and public sites.

-These exhibitions are complemented by an Events Program that encourages an egalitarian interface with participation of the public and of photographic practitioners of all levels through its program of workshops, seminars, audio-visual projections, master-classes, artist floor-talks, portfolio reviews, an education program and photographic competitions and prizes.
+The Biennale exhibitions are complemented by an Events Program that encourages an egalitarian interface with participation of the public and of photographic practitioners of all levels through its program of workshops, seminars, audio-visual projections, master-classes, artist floor-talks, portfolio reviews, an education program and photographic competitions and prizes.